olehsamoilenko/FdF/README.md

 a parameter to your program.
 Examples you can find in the folder ```maps```.
 Use my maps or create your own.
 Each number corresponds to a point in space:
-* The horizontal position corresponds to its axis.
+* The horizontal position corresponds to its axis
-* The vertical position corresponds to its ordinate.
+* The vertical position corresponds to its ordinate
 * The value corresponds to its altitude

 Interesting features: